sayakpaul/Benchmarking-and-MLI-experiments-on-the-Adult-dataset/README.md

 It includes benchmarking and interpretability experiments on the [Adult Data set](https://archive.ics.uci.edu/ml/datasets/adult) using libraries like [`fastai`](docs.fast.ai), [`h2o`](http://docs.h2o.ai) and [`interpret`](https://github.com/Microsoft/interpret).

 I show you how easy it is to interpret a blackbox machine learning model with `interpret`.
 I think the library really stands its name.
 Along with this, I also show how to use Decision Tree Surrogate to explain models in `h2o`.

+To do:
+**Annotate the notebooks in plain English and include short explanations to the various interpretability methods used.**